Feminism in Pakistan: Feminist art and literature in Pakistan

 S.S.
 Sirajuddin in the Encyclopedia of Post-Colonial Literature in English, expresses reservations about the availability of free space for feminism in Pakistan, and feels that the nation is still much affected by religious fervor.
 However, she admits that awareness of feminist concerns, the changing role of women, and female identity do exist in Pakistan, and these concerns are reflected in Pakistan's English literature.

-Perception and intervention of major female characters can be observed in novels like Bapsi Sidhwa, and Sara Suleri's Meatless Days.
-Pakistani poets like Maki Kureishi, Hina Faisal Imam, Alamgir Hashmi, and Taufiq Rafat have been considered to be sensitive but restrained in their portrayal.
+Major female characters can be observed in novels like Bapsi Sidhwa, and Sara Suleri's Meatless Days.
+Pakistani poets like Maki Kureishi, Hina Faisal Imam, Alamgir Hashmi, and Taufiq Rafat are considered to be sensitive but restrained in their portrayal.

 One of the first feminist films in Pakistan was called Aurat Raj (Women's Rule).
-It was released in 1979, but failed to achieve at the box-office despite the fact that released in a successful period for Pakistani cinema.
+It was released in 1979, but failed to achieve at the box-office.

 Womansplaining: Navigating Activism, Politics and Modernity in Pakistan is 2021 collection of feminist essays edited by Sherry Rehman consisting of essays by Hina Jilani, Khawar Mumtaz, Afiya Shehrbano Zia and others narrating the history of the Muslim Family Law Ordinance, Women's Action Forum and various legislative changes in Pakistan's history.
 Sarah Peracha publishes to encourage women of Pakistan to do business which is against the norm in Pakistan to inspire women to work.
 Bina Shah and Fifi Haroon write about feminism and the arts, Nighat Dad tells about feminism in the digital age.